picoCTF/start-problem-dev/example-problems/custom-ssh/README.md

 process goes a long way in being able to determine what is going wrong.

 1. Clone this repo
-2. Go to the custom-ssh-opt directory
+2. Go to the custom-ssh directory
-    - `cd start-problem-dev/example-problems/custom-ssh-opt/`
+    - `cd start-problem-dev/example-problems/custom-ssh/`
 3. Switch Dockerfiles. `Dockerfile.test` has 1 discrepancy in it.
     - `mv Dockerfile Dockerfile.good`
     - `mv Dockerfile.test Dockerfile`